codefuse-ai/Awesome-Code-LLM/README.md

 - "Can LLM Prompting Serve as a Proxy for Static Analysis in Vulnerability Detection" [2024-12] [[paper](https://arxiv.org/abs/2412.12039)]

 - "A Large Language Model Approach to Identify Flakiness in C++ Projects" [2024-12] [[paper](https://arxiv.org/abs/2412.12340)]

+- "A Comprehensive Evaluation of Parameter-Efficient Fine-Tuning on Method-Level Code Smell Detection" [2024-12] [[paper](https://arxiv.org/abs/2412.13801)]

+- "Closing the Gap: A User Study on the Real-world Usefulness of AI-powered Vulnerability Detection & Repair in the IDE" [2024-12] [[paper](https://arxiv.org/abs/2412.14306)]

+- "Large Language Models and Code Security: A Systematic Literature Review" [2024-12] [[paper](https://arxiv.org/abs/2412.15004)]

 ### Malicious Code Detection